US STOCKS-Wall Street ends higher after bounce in oil prices

 ratio favoring decliners.

-new low; the Nasdaq Composite recorded 74 new highs and 32 new
+low; the Nasdaq Composite was recording 74 new highs and 32 new

 lows.